omnixtar/omnixtar.github.io/oxshell/cdwka/README.md

 - cdw: ak: x:
 - Enter the above in the nickname (adam) chat box.
 Click the nickname (adam) button to execute.
-- Read all colon definition words in SESSION()
+- cdw: Read all colon definition words in SESSION()
 - ak: array_keys() extract array keys from associative array (JSON like)
 - x: sends chat box expressions by AJAX to backend.